MoonPoet/xaprb-src/content/blog/2018/how-to-style-images-with-markdown.md

 ![Kitten](/media/2018/08/kitten.jpg# thumbnail bordered)

-An equivalent way to encode a space into a URL is with the `%20` URL encoding, but I've found that this doesn't work with the technique I showed here:
+An equivalent way to encode a space into a URL is with the `%20` URL encoding, but I've found that this doesn't work^[Thanks to a reader who pointed out that Markdown implementations vary widely in how they encode or interpret spaces.
+The technique as shown in this article doesn't work with [Grav](https://getgrav.org/), which needs spaces encoded as `%20`.
+[This thread on StackOverflow has more information](https://stackoverflow.com/questions/34569256/link-to-filenames-with-spaces-in-bitbucket-markdown).] in the Blackfriday Markdown processor with the technique I showed here:

 ![Kitten](/media/2018/08/kitten.jpg#%20thumbnail%20bordered)